Enable point-in-time recovery in DynamoDB

 Note

 DynamoDB charges for PITR based on the size of each DynamoDB table, including table data and local secondary indexes.
+The configured maximum recovery period does not impact the price you are charged for turning on PITR.
 To determine your backup charges, DynamoDB continuously monitors the size of the tables that have PITR turned on.
 You're billed for PITR usage until you turn off PITR for each table.

 Topics